simvisa logo

 In a number of incidents, U.S. citizens have been detained by ICE agents who failed to properly verify their legal status.
-Even green card holders are no longer safe — pro-Palestine activist Mohsen Mahdawi was detained during a naturalization interview on April 14.
+Green card holders have also been impacted — pro-Palestine activist Mohsen Mahdawi was detained during a naturalization interview on April 14.

 Closer to home, ICE detained Abel Orozco, a father of two from Lyons, Illinois, in a process called “expedited removal”, despite Orozco having no criminal record.
 Orozco's wife, who is currently undergoing treatment for breast cancer, and their children have been left behind as Orozco faces the threat of deportation.
 Orozco’s court hearing is scheduled for this month.